bausano/go-score/board-parser/README.md

 The stones are places on the intersections.
 There are two players in go.
 A move is placement of a player's coloured stone on the go board, i. e. one player puts down only black stones and the other only white stones.
-Black and white stones are the most common type of stone.
+Most commonly people have their stoned coloured in black and white.

 ![Black and white stones](assets/docs/stones.jpeg)